ohorielko/phase4-business-supply-system/README.md

 # Business Supply Management Application

 ## Description
-Web application that integrates with SQL database to manage business supplies.
+Web application we developed for Phase 4 that integrates with the SQL database to manage business supplies.
 Our app provides functionality to add, remove, and manage entities like businesses, locations, vans, and products.

 ---